Board of Directors

 Bev Baldwin – Co-Founder

-Bev moved to the Central Coast in the 1972 with her two school aged sons, following the death of her husband.
-She nursed at Gosford District Hospital for several years before commencing study in social welfare and gained a position at Wyong Neighbourhood Centre where she worked tirelessly for the next 20 years as Manager.
-During this time, she was involved in numerous committees, both state and regional in community development.
-In 1996 Bev was awarded the Order of Australia Medal for services to the community.
+Bev moved to the Central Coast in the 1972 with her two school-aged sons, following the death of her husband.
+Initially, she nursed at Gosford District Hospital for several years.
+After studying social welfare, Bev gained a position at Wyong Neighbourhood Centre, where she worked tirelessly for the next 20 years as manager.
+During this time, she was involved in numerous committees, both state and regional, in community development.
+In 1996, Bev was awarded the Order of Australia Medal for services to the community.
 Bev has four grandchildren and five great-grandchildren.

-In 2003 her 21-year-old grand-daughter suicided after struggling with depression.
-After working through the trauma of this loss Bev chose to do something positive.
-The Iris Foundation was launched in 2006.
-“Iris” is the vision of light and the name commemorates the mothers of Bev and Dawn who unselfishly nurtured their children and grandchildren with unconditional love and acceptance.
+In 2003 Bev’s 21-year-old granddaughter suicided after struggling with depression.
+After working through the trauma of this loss, Bev chose to do something positive.
+Iris Foundation was launched in 2006.
+The name ‘Iris’ commemorates the mothers of Bev and Dawn, who nurtured their children and grandchildren with unconditional love and acceptance.

 Dawn Hooper – Co-Founder, Secretary

-As the eldest of four children Dawn learned at a young age the benefits of being in a team and the rewards of working together to achieve a common goal.
-In 1962, Dawn gained employment as a Telephonist/Typist at Munmorah Power Station with the Electricity Commission of NSW from 1963 for ten years.
-During this time Dawn became involved in a number of state, regional and community organisations.
-Dawn married Peter Hooper in 1972 and they have two children, and much later three grandchildren.
+As the eldest of four children, Dawn learned at a young age the benefits of being in a team and the rewards of working together to achieve a common goal.
+In 1962, Dawn was employed as a telephonist/typist at Munmorah Power Station with the Electricity Commission of NSW, staying 10 years.
+During this time, Dawn became involved in a number of state, regional and community organisations.
+Dawn married Peter Hooper in 1972 and they have two children and and three grandchildren.

-In 1979 Dawn, with a group of women formed “Marian’s Place” which later became Wyong Neighbourhood Centre.
-Initially relying on volunteers to run a drop-in Centre and craft group.
-Between 1979 and 1995 Dawn took up part-time employment with Aubrey Brown Partners, a Law Firm.
-From 1999 Dawn was employed by WorkWise Inc a Central Coast training and employment service and continued to work there when it merged with BreakThru until 2015, when she chose to retire.
+In 1979, Dawn joined a group of local women to form’Marian’s Place’, which later became Wyong Neighbourhood Centre.
+Initially, it was a volunteer-run drop-in centre and craft group.
+Between 1979 and 1995, Dawn also took up part-time employment with Aubrey Brown Partners, a law firm.
+From 1999, Dawn was employed by WorkWise Inc, a Central Coast training and employment service which later merged with BreakThru.
+In 2015, Dawn chose to retire.

 Carolyn Richardson – Treaurer

-Carolyn has a Bachelor of Business majoring in Accounting and moved to the Central Coast from Queensland in 2011.
-Since the move she started an accounting business servicing individuals, small business and investors.
-She loves her business and the opportunities it presents and feels rewarded by her clients.
+Carolyn has a Bachelor of Business majoring in Accounting.
+She moved to the Central Coast from Queensland in 2011.
+Since the move, Carolyn started an accounting business servicing individuals, small business and investors.
+She loves her business and the opportunities it presents, and feels rewarded by her clients.

-On a more personal and fun note, she loves to spread her wings and camp whenever she finds the time.
+On a more personal and fun note, Carolyn loves to spread her wings and camp whenever she finds the time.

 Jean Russell has over 30 years marketing and management experience.
 She holds a Bachelor of Business (Marketing and Business Management) degree from Charles Sturt University as well as a Certificate IV in Training & Assessment from the Central Coast Community College.

-Jean now undertakes a great deal of voluntary work for not-for-profits and is committed to utilising her knowledge, experience and qualifications to assist community focused organisations succeed in reaching their goals.
-She also runs a Marketing, Editing and Training consultancy.
+Jean now undertakes a great deal of voluntary work for not-for-profits and is committed to utilising her knowledge, experience and qualifications to help community-focused organisations reach their goals.
+She also runs a marketing, editing and training consultancy.

-Tarnia Gurney works as a local financial planner, that has been servicing the Central Coast community for the past 14 years.
+Tarnia Gurney works as a financial planner, serving the Central Coast community for the past 14 years.
 Her business has grown to service clientele all over Australia and now Asia.

-She saw a gap in the community, where families were suffering due to financial illiteracy, and she offers affordable solutions to her clients.
-Tarnia assists families in their financial affairs, including budgeting, debt management, superannuation and protection via insurance.
-Tarnia has previously worked as a Practice Manager for other Financial Planners, and has over 20 years’ experience in the financial services industry.
-Prior to this she worked in customer service as well as a nurse.
+Tarnia identified a gap in the community, with families suffering due to financial illiteracy, so she offers affordable solutions to her clients.
+Tarnia assists families with their financial affairs, including budgeting, debt management, superannuation and protection via insurance.
+Tarnia has previously worked as a practice manager for other financial planners, and has over 20 years’ experience in the financial services industry.
+Prior to this, she worked in customer service and as a nurse.

-Tarnia is a big advocate for mental health and suicide prevention and has supported the Iris Foundation since 2008.
+Tarnia is a commited advocate for mental health and suicide prevention and has supported Iris Foundation since 2008.
 As a survivor, she understands the importance of community awareness and support for others in the same situation and hopes she can be an inspiration to others to live their lives.